sdl1/robots/README.md

 Each robot is identical and is fitted with two weapons:

 * **laser**: this has unlimited ammunition, but has a limited range and will overheat if overused (requiring a cool-down period).
 Lasers do a small amount of damage.
 * **missile**: this can be fired only once.
-It has unlimtied range and will travel indefinitely until it hits a robot.
+It has unlimited range and will travel indefinitely until it hits a robot.
 A missile hit will destroy a robot.

 Robots act independently, but may communicate to nearby robots through a system of coloured signals.